Updated: November 22, 2023

 - Be either employed or self-employed in Portuguese territory

-- Have sufficient funds for yourself and family members (if applicable) and have health insurance
+- Have sufficient funds for yourself and family members (if applicable)

 - Be enrolled at an officially accredited private or public teaching establishment and have enough funds for yourself and family members (if applicable)

-Permanent residence for EU nationals
+Permanent residence in Portugal for EU nationals

 After legally living in Portugal for over five years, EU citizens and their family members must apply for a registration certificate of permanent residence.